Mark St. Clair, the winningest head football coach in Hannibal High School history, intends to retire following the 2018-19 school year.

 Coming off a 6-5 season, St. Clair mentioned he has treated this offseason the same as any other even while he considered whether to step aside now.

-St. Clair's Pirates have compiled a record of 176-64 during his tenure, posting a winning record all but one season.
+St. Clair's Pirates have compiled a record of 176-64 under his direction, posting a winning record all but one season.

 The 53-year-old has served as head coach for eight more seasons than any other in program history.

-“There were great coaches here way before I was here,” St. Clair said.
+“There were great coaches here way before I was here,” St. Clair said of Hannibal.
 “John Bringer, Gregg Nesbit, Paul Thomas, there is a long stream of people who have done a lot of things here.
 I've just been here for an extended period of time as a head coach and by no means have been by myself."

 St. Clair noted his deep staff of assistants gives him confidence the program will be in good hands after his departure.